deinal/jec-pipeline/README.md

                         Kubeflow namespace to run pipeline in --experiment-name EXPERIMENT_NAME
-                        name for KFP experiment on Kubeflow --data-config DATA_CONFIG
+                        name for KFP experiment on Kubeflow --num-replicas NUM_REPLICAS
+                        number of nodes to train on --num-gpus NUM_GPUS
+                        number of gpus per node, maximum in the cluster is 1 --num-cpus NUM_CPUS
+                        number of cpus to use (for data loader) --data-config DATA_CONFIG
                         data configuration yaml file --network-config NETWORK_CONFIG